payalpatra/Movie-Application/Readme.md

 ## Google Authenticated Movie Application
 This is a react based movie application where you can search for movies, series or genre.
-You can click on the image of the movie to get all the details about it.The details consists of duration of the movie, its rating, type and the movie plot.
+You can click on the image of the movie to get all the details about it.The details consists of duration of the movie, its rating, type and plot.

 ## Features